-Above the personal seal of Arnold Langemann, from a personal (non-official) letter from the year 1587.
+Above the personal seal of Councilman Arnold Langemann (Macrander), from a personal (non-official) letter from the year 1587.
 The seal shows a 5-spoke wagon wheel on a so-called renaissance shield.
 At that time he was 'Cammer Secretarius' (chamber secretary) of count Bernhard of Waldeck-Landau, Prince-bishop of Osnabrück.
-According to the Lower Saxon National Archives, on behalf of the Osnabrück Archbishop's Archives, it is "undoubtedly" the personal seal and not the armorial image of the bishopric Osnabrück.
+According to the Lower Saxon National Archives, on behalf of the Osnabrück Archbishop's Archives, it is "undoubtedly" the personal seal and not the armorial image of the bishopric Osnabrück (6 or 8-spoke wagen wheel).
 The wax seal itself was unrecognizablely damaged, but the seal was fortunately printed into the paper so it still became recognizable.
-Because if the paper pressure, the original is parchment-colored.
+Due to the paper pressure, the original is parchment-colored.
 Diameter: 1.4 cm.

 Seal of Arnold Langemann (Macrander)

 Below, the personal seal of Arnold Langemann (Macrander) from 1587.
-Currently, it is still being investigated whether he has consistently used this coat of arms his whole life.
-If so, also this coat of arms can be used by all his descendants, next to coats of arms 1 and 2, but only as long as they bear the family name Macrander.
+Currently, it is still being investigated whether he has consistently used this coat of arms over the years.
+Besides coat of arms 1 and 2, also this old coat of arms - dating from 1587 - can be used by all his descendants, but only as long as they bear the family name Macrander.

 Cartouche arms (also: Renaissance arms) according to the design of the seal of